MoYoez/ArcaeaResource-ActionUpdater/README.md

 > args : char | songs

-* It gets from Raw Arcaea File,so Please make sure the "dl_" is existed when handing data.
+* It gets from Raw Arcaea File,so Please make sure the "dl_" is existed when handling data.

-In China You can try : https://ghproxy.com/github.com/MoYoez/ArcaeaResource-ActionUpdater/blob/main/arcaea/
+In China You can try : https://ghproxy.com/raw.githubusercontent.com/MoYoez/ArcaeaResource-ActionUpdater/main/arcaea/assets/